riconaranjo/Elec-3907/README.md

 # ELEC 3907
 ## Third year engineering project

-This is a term long project were we work in groups of 4-6 to design and build a finished product.
+This is a term long project where we work in groups of 4-6 to design and build a finished product.
 This allows us to use the technical knowledge from school work, coop experience, and our interests to design something from start to finish.

 ## Light and Art